 Best of luck!
 Hang in there and know it will get easier!
 If you have any thoughts or suggestions that have worked for your child that are not on the above list, please leave in the comments section below to help other parents going through the same challenges.

-Author: Christina, OTR/L & Creator of Sensory TheraPLAY Box, LLC. (the monthly sensory toy box for children with autism and/ or sensory needs)
+Author: Christina, OTR/L & Creator of Sensory TheraPLAY Box, LLC. (the sensory toy subscription box)

 Additional posts you may find helpful: 20 Calming Strategies for Children: Managing Anxiety & Stress